Regenerative Medicine Protocol

 Biological Component: Mesenchymal Stem Cell Therapy

 Utilization of umbilical cord-derived mesenchymal stem cells for their immunomodulatory properties and potential to influence the joint microenvironment.
-This component represents the core biological intervention within the integrated protocol.

 • Umbilical cord-derived mesenchymal stem cell preparation